-What is an alcohol dependency?
+What is an Alcohol Addiction?

-Whilst alcohol dependency is a debilitating illness, many people with alcohol dependency will nevertheless be able to function in everyday life.
+Whilst alcohol addiction is a debilitating illness, many people with an alcohol dependency will nevertheless be able to function in everyday life.
 This is because alcohol dependency is a progressive illness.
 In fact, the majority of people who suffer from alcohol dependency will be able to go on with their everyday life until they hit rock bottom.

 If you are unable to relax without drinking alcohol, then you could be experiencing the early stages of alcohol dependency.
 If you are unable to relax in front of the TV on a Saturday night without drinking alcohol, it is likely that you are experiencing a psychological dependency on alcohol.

-A psychological dependency on alcohol always proceeds a physical dependency on alcohol, so this should certainly be a cause for concern.
+A psychological dependency on alcohol always precedes a physical dependency on alcohol, so this should certainly be a cause for concern.
 You will know when a physical dependency on alcohol develops because you will begin to experience physical withdrawal symptoms when your blood alcohol-level begins to fall.
 These symptoms include nausea, sweating and experiencing tremors.

 Whilst alcohol dependency is akin to alcoholism, alcohol abuse really means binge drinking.
 Alcohol abuse is not considered a disease, although you do put your health in serious danger when you engage in alcohol abuse.
 In fact, the vast majority of fatalities from drinking alcohol are linked to alcohol abuse.
 This is generally because alcohol abuse is much more prevalent than alcohol dependency.
 If you engage in alcohol abuse and if you do not take steps to address your drinking, then you could become physically addicted to alcohol.

 Both alcohol abuse and alcohol dependency negatively impact your life in many different ways.
-These include a failure to fulfill professional, family, and other social responsibilities, and inflicting serious damage to your physical and mental health and wellbeing.
+These include a failure to fulfil professional, family, and other social responsibilities, and inflicting serious damage to your physical and mental health and wellbeing.
 You will also begin to neglect hobbies and important relationships with others.

 Another sign of both alcohol abuse and alcohol dependency is that you will need more and more alcohol in order to experience the desired effect.
 This is because you build up a tolerance to alcohol.
 You will also become more and more pre-occupied with alcohol.
 This is when you spend a lot of time thinking about drinking alcohol and thinking about how you may obtain alcohol or when you can drink alcohol even in situations where it is not appropriate to do so.